-In a large glass jar (we used a 2 gallon jar linked below this recipe) thoroughly mush the raw cherries by hand.
+In a large glass jar (we used a 2 gallon jar linked in the supplies section above article) thoroughly smash the raw cherries by hand or with kitchen implement.

 Add in all the other ingredients, and stir until the sugar has dissolved.

-Set a phone/calendar reminder to stir the concoction at least once every 24 hours.
+Set a phone/calendar reminder to stir the concoction at least once every 24 hours, but every 12 hours is ideal.
 This helps the native yeast and aerobic bacteria on the fruit breathe and proliferate.
 They're the good critters that you're selecting for and feeding with sugar and fruit juice/skins.
-The longer you allow the ferment to continue, the more sugar the culture will consume and the less sweet the final product will taste to you.
+The longer you allow the fermentation to continue, the more sugar the culture will consume and the less sweet the final product will taste.
 As the sucrose (sugar) is digested by the yeasts; they create carbon dioxide, which creates the delightful tiny bubbles in your ferment) and ethanol (alcohol).

 Taste a teaspoon of your wild cherry cordial daily after each stir so you can bottle it exactly at the point that you prefer it.
 We like a slightly sour, very bubbly wild cherry cordial, which usually takes between 5-7 days.